Juncus dichotomus: Description

-Juncus dichotomus is a graminoid, i.e., a grass-like plant.
+J. dichotomus is a graminoid, i.e., a grass-like plant.
 It belongs to the monocot group in which it is a member of a Juncaceae family, otherwise known as the rushes.
 This species of rush is not tall and lacks many distinctive features, making it especially hard to identify by non-specialists.
 In North America, Juncus dichotomus is most frequently observed in July through August.
 It can be found in dry sites, but it thrives best in damp soils, such as roadside ditches where runoff is frequent.

 Habitat and distribution

 Juncus dichotomus is native and distributed widely in the Americas in temperate zones but has been reported as introduced in other temperate climate zones around the world.
 The species is common throughout the southeastern United States, and in some northeastern regions.

 Juncus dichotomus is a more specialized species, found in temporarily wet habitats: riverbanks, pond margins, depressions in heaths, sometimes near rice fields.
 It usually grows in sandy soils, or any habitat that holds sufficient groundwater with stable temperate temperatures.

 Flowering and fruiting occur in late spring–summer in ditches, shores, clearings, and other typically open areas, usually in sandy, well-drained (but frequently wet) soil.